Isle of Wedmore Golf Club

 c) Left of the 9th fairway, left of the 10th fairway and the paddock on the right of the 17th fairway

-d) Club house patio and practice putting green.
+d) Club house patio and practice putting green, chipping green and bunker.

-Penalty Areas (Rule 17) (Yellow or Red posts)
+Penalty Area (Rule 17) (Yellow or Red posts)

 a) All penalty areas are marked with Yellow or Red posts.
 Where a hedge & ditch are combined the hedge will be deemed part of the penalty area.

-b) A provisional ball must be played under Rule 18.3 when it is not "known or virtually certain" that a ball is in a penalty area.
+b) A provisional ball must be played under Rul 18.3 when it is not "known or virtually certain" that a ball is in a penalty area.

 Dropping Zones (Additional Relief Areas Rule 14-3)